 - Filter tubes should be installed along the contour. - Tubes shall be staked with 2 inch by 2 inch wooden stakes at a maximum spacing of 4 feet.
 Rebar or similar metal stakes may be used instead of wooden stakes. - When placed on pavement, sand or rock bags shall be placed abutting the down-slope side of the tubes to prevent runoff from dislodging the tubes.
 At a minimum, bags shall be placed one foot from each end of the tube and at the middle of the tube. - Filter tubes shall be embedded a minimum of three inches when placed on soil.
-Placement on rock shall be designed as placement on pavement. - The end of tubes shall overlap a minimum of 18 inches when multiple tubes are connected to form a linear control along a contour or a perimeter. - The last 10 feet (or more) at the ends of a line of tubes shall be turned upslope to prevent bypass by stormwater.
-Additional upslope lengths of tubes may be needed every 200 to 400 linear feet, depending on the traverse slope along the line of tubes. - The most common sizes of tubes are 9 and 12 inch diameter; however, tubes are available in sizes up to 24 inch diameter.
+Placement on rock shall be designed as placement on pavement. - The end of tubes shall overlap a minimum of 18 inches when multiple tubes are connected to form a linear control along a contour or a perimeter. - Loose mulch material shall be placed against the log on the upstream side to facilitate contact with the ground. - The last 10 feet (or more) at the ends of a line of tubes shall be turned upslope to prevent bypass by stormwater.
+Additional upslope lengths of tubes may be needed every 200 to 400 linear feet, depending on the traverse slope along the line of tubes. - The most common sizes of tubes are 6 to 24 inches in diameter; however, tubes are available in sizes as small as 4 inches and up to 36 inches in diameter.
 The designer shall specify a diameter based on the site application.
-Tubes less than 9 inches in diameter when filled shall not be used. - Manufactured organic filter tube products shall have documentation of a minimum 75 percent soil retention using ASTM D7351 Standard Test Method for Determination of Sediment Retention Device Effectiveness in Sheet Flow Applications.
+Tubes less than 8 inches in diameter when filled will require more frequent maintenance if used.

+Manufactured organic filter tube products shall have documentation of a minimum 75 percent soil retention using ASTM D7351 Standard Test Method for Determination of Sediment Retention Device Effectiveness in Sheet Flow Applications.